snowplow-referer-parser/referer-parser/README.md

 # referer-parser

-referer-parser is a multi-language library for extracting marketing attribution data (such as search terms) from referer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent library for user agent parsing). referer-parser is available in the following languages, each available in a sub-folder of this repository:
+referer-parser is a multi-language library for extracting marketing attribution data (such as search terms) from referer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent library for user agent parsing).

+referer-parser is available in the following languages, each available in a sub-folder of this repository:

 * [Ruby implementation] [ruby]
 * Java and Scala implementation _coming soon_

+referer-parser is a core component of [SnowPlow] [snowplow], open-source web-scale analytics powered by Hadoop and Hive.

 _Note that we always use the original HTTP misspelling of 'referer' in this project - never 'referrer'._